 Lift and Shape Your Breasts

 A Breast Lift or Mastopexy can help patients regain their youthful shape and lift breasts that have sagged as a result of weight fluctuations, pregnancy, loss of the skin’s natural elasticity or simply the effects of gravity.
-The breast tissue is elevated, excess skin is removed, and the nipple and areola is moved to a higher position.
+The breast tissue is elevated, excess skin is removed, and the nipple and areola are moved to a higher position.
 The size of the areola can be reduced and Dr. Wiener of Chicago can combine the lift with a breast implant for added volume and firmness.

 A variety of incisions are utilized, depending on the degree of breast lift that is needed.
 Minor lifts are done through incisions around the areola only.
 More significant lifts require an incision that extends vertically down the lower one-half of the breasts beneath the areola and sometimes horizontally in the fold beneath the breasts.
 The addition of a breast implant can fill some of the excess skin and minimize the length of the lift incision needed.